Benjamin Wey: Sexual harassment claims

+FBI Investigation and Dismissal of Charges

 Wey's Wall Street offices had been searched by the Federal Bureau of Investigation in January 2012 as part of a continuing investigation.
 According to David Barboza writing in The New York Times, it was the "strongest indication yet" that US federal investigators may have started to probe the advisers and promoters involved in "so-called backdoor listings of Chinese companies."
 In September 2015, Wey was charged with eight counts of conspiracy, securities and wire fraud, and money laundering in connection with his reverse merger scheme and involving the companies SmartHeat, Deer Consumer Products, and CleanTech Innovations.
 Wey was accused of using the offshore accounts to cloak transactions between Chinese operating companies and American shell companies.
 In addition to the criminal charges, the SEC filed a parallel civil lawsuit against Wey which also included as defendants Wey's wife, his sister, and two of his attorneys, all of whom were alleged by SEC complaint to have committed "violations or the aiding and abetting of violations of the antifraud provisions and the disclosure and reporting provisions of the federal securities laws".

 In a June 2017 order by New York Federal Judge Alison Nathan, all of the evidence seized in connection with the searches conducted by the Federal Bureau of Investigation was thrown out on Fourth Amendment grounds against unreasonable searches and seizure, ruling that the Department of Justice and FBI's illegal conduct against Wey and his family “reflects, at least, grossly negligent or reckless disregard of the strictures of the Fourth Amendment”.
 The United States Department of Justice voluntarily withdrew the indictment on August 8, 2017 as a result of the court order.
 In September 2017, the SEC dropped its fraud charges against Wey and his wife.

-Lawsuit against NASDAQ
+NASDAQ claims

-In April 2018, Wey sued the NASDAQ Stock Market and 13 defendants for $659 million.
+In 2018, Wey sued NASDAQ and 13 of its executives for $659 million.
 The lawsuit defendants included Michael Emen, Edwards Knight and NASDAQ CEO Adena Friedman for malicious prosecution and lying to the SEC, DOJ and FBI with fabricated Nasdaq listing rule violation, which had led to the DOJ indictment and SEC charges against Wey.
+The New York State Supreme Court dismissed the case in February 2020.